nagelt/Numerical_Methods_Introduction/README.md

 Kern, D., & Nagel, T. (2022).
 An experimental numerics approach to the terrestrial brachistochrone.
 GAMM Archive for Students, 4(1), 29–35. https://doi.org/10.14464/gammas.v4i1.512

+Kern, D., & Nagel, T. (2024).
+The essence of Biot waves in an oscillator with two degrees of freedom.
+GAMM Archive for Students, 6(1). https://doi.org/10.14464/gammas.v6i1.663

 **All scripts**

 If you want to work with several scripts, launch the entire repository on mybinder.org via [this link](https://mybinder.org/v2/gh/nagelt/Numerical_Methods_Introduction/HEAD)